USDA-REE-ERS/ARMS-Data-API/README.md

 This page provides a brief explanation of the API to get you started.
 For user convenience, we provide demos using R: open source statistical programming language.

 A list of variables, by report, is provided in section 3.
-An exhaustive list of all variables and detailed descriptions is found in the file AllVariables.csv.
+An exhaustive list of all variables and detailed descriptions is found in the file <a href="https://www.ers.usda.gov/media/10257/allvariables.csv">AllVariables.csv</a>.

 ### Markdown